PeilinzhongZ/Go-Dapp-Auction/Proposal.md

 ### Bidder
 1. Find all auction available (before end time) in blockchain.
     > Midpoint--before 04/26
-2. Post price for specific auction to minner.
+2. Post price for specific auction to miner.
     > Midpoint--before 05/01
 3. Check specific auction transaction
 4. Check if the winner of specific auction is valid.

-### Minner
+### Miner
 1. Creat block based on provided price of bidder.

 ## Success